 - K-12 Rotating Art Collection in the Administration Center, each year the art department collects works from all grade levels to be framed, hung and displayed in the Administration building.
 The students get the experience of creating work for a professional jury selection and public enjoyment.
 The pride and accomplishment of getting your art work chosen is tremendous for the children!

-- Middle School and High School STEMM Academy, a summer program designed to provide exploration in STEMM career fields-- science, technology, engineering, mathematics, and medicine.
+- Middle School and High School STEAM2 Academy, a summer program designed to provide exploration in STEMM career fields-- science, technology, engineering, mathematics, and medicine.
 This program is a critical piece to our Career Readiness Standards and are aligned in all contents including social studies, music, arts, world languages, and health.

 - Be the Bridge Program, which strives to support the non-academic needs of students by providing supplemental food, assistance with homeless families in obtaining stable housing, mentorship opportunities, and increasing knowledge of existing social services.